Skip to main content

 Learning outcomes

-• Analyzes and evaluates the management of the different functional areas, especially in the field of human resources.
+• Analyzes and evaluates the management of different functional areas, especially in the field of human resources.

 • Diagnose organizational needs in terms of human resources.